-Queensland adoptions are organised through Adoption Services Queensland (Department of Children, Youth Justice and Multicultural Affairs), and includes local and overseas adoptions.
+Queensland adoptions are organised through Adoption Services Queensland (Department of Child Safety, Seniors and Disability Services), and includes local and overseas adoptions.
 Privately arranged adoptions are illegal in Queensland and penalties apply.

 The information on this page relates to people wanting to adopt a child in Queensland.
 If you are a parent considering adoption of your child, see more information here

 When adopting a child, you must put your name on the adoption expression of interest register maintained by Adoption Services Queensland.
 This is a list of people waiting to be assessed for their suitability as an adoptive parent